Learning Representations by Humans, for Humans: Experimental Results

 For this experiment we consider a real decision task and use real data (approving loans), train with many humans participants (mTurkers), and explore a novel form of representational advice (facial avatars).
-Altogether we elicit around 6,000 human decisions for training and evaluation.\footnote{All experiments are conducted subject to ethical review by the university's IRB.} Specifically we use the {\em Lending Club} dataset, focusing on the resolved loans, i.e., loans that were paid in full ($y=1$) or defaulted ($y=0$), and only using features that would have been available to lenders at loan inception.\footnote{ https://www.kaggle.com/wendykan/lending-club-loan-data} The decision task is to determine whether to approve a loan ($\des=1$) or not ($\des=0$), and the loss function we use is $\loss(y,a)=\one{y \neq a}$.
+Altogether we elicit around 5,000 human decisions for training and evaluation.
+Specifically we use the {\em Lending Club} dataset, focusing on the resolved loans, i.e., loans that were paid in full ($y=1$) or defaulted ($y=0$), and only using features that would have been available to lenders at loan inception.\footnote{ https://www.kaggle.com/wendykan/lending-club-loan-data} The decision task is to determine whether to approve a loan ($\des=1$) or not ($\des=0$), and the loss function we use is $\loss(y,a)=\one{y \neq a}$.